The Frames

-The Frames are an Irish rock band based in Dublin.
+The Frames is an Irish rock band based in Dublin.
 Founded in 1990 by Glen Hansard, the band has been influential in the Dublin rock music scene.
 The group has released six studio albums.
-In addition to Hansard, the band's current line-up includes original member Colm Mac Con Iomaire, Joe Doyle, and Rob Bochnik.
+Until Hansard's death in 2026, the band's line-up included him, fellow original member Colm Mac Con Iomaire, Joe Doyle, and Rob Bochnik.

 History

-The band was established in 1990 and consists of survivors of Dublin's prolific early 1990s rock-and-roll scene.
-Through support slots, the band was central to the development of many emerging Irish rock bands of the time, including Turn and Bell X1, and a host of singer-songwriters such as Mundy, Paddy Casey, David Kitt and Damien Dempsey.
+The band was established in 1990, and consists of survivors of Dublin's prolific early 1990s rock and roll scene.
+Through support slots, the band was central to the development of many emerging Irish rock bands of the time, including Turn and Bell X1, and numerous singer-songwriters such as Mundy, Paddy Casey, David Kitt and Damien Dempsey.
 In December 2004, Hansard appeared on stage to collaborate with Paddy Casey and The Dublin Gospel Choir.
-In 2007 The Frames toured Australia and New Zealand as the support act for Bob Dylan.
+In 2007, The Frames toured Australia and New Zealand as the support act for Bob Dylan.

-The name The Frames arose from Hansard's habit of fixing bicycles of his friends.
+The name The Frames came from Hansard's habit of fixing bicycles of his friends.
 The large number of bicycle frames lying around his house led neighbours to dub it the "house with the frames".
 In a 2001 interview, Hansard said, "I worked in a bicycle shop for a little while, but the name came from ... my back garden was so full of frames, my house became known as The Frames house, much to my mother's distaste, she hated it.
 But my garden was full of frames, old bikes, I would make up bikes for my friends out of all the old bikes.
 So it sort of became known if anybody found a bike up on the hill on the way home they would throw it into my garden, a graveyard for old bikes."

-The band has had many members over the years, some of whom have also been, or later became, members of other Dublin rock bands.
+The band went through several member changes over the years, some of whom have also been, or later became, members of other Dublin rock bands.
 Colm Mac Con Iomaire and Dave Odlum both were founding members of folk group Kíla.
 Graham Downey, son of Thin Lizzy drummer Brian Downey, played bass for the band between 1993 and 1996.

-The Frames have always collaborated closely with other groups that emerged from the buskers on Grafton Street, Dublin, where Hansard started his music career.
-Among these groups were the aforementioned Kíla, and Mic Christopher.
+The Frames have also collaborated closely with other groups that emerged from the buskers on Grafton Street, Dublin, where Hansard started his music career.
+Among these artists were Kíla and Mic Christopher.
 When Christopher died in 2001, Hansard and his band were heavily involved in organising the Skylarkin' concert to commemorate his life and release the album.
-The Frames still occasionally perform Mic's songs—chiefly "Heyday"—as a tribute.
+The Frames have occasionally performed Christopher's songs, such as "Heyday", as a tribute.

-The band is also known for interspersing snippets of songs by other artists into their own as a form of homage; notable examples are "Redemption Song" by Bob Marley, "Ring of Fire" by Johnny Cash, "Lilac Wine" by James Shelton (as made popular by Jeff Buckley/Elkie Brooks) and "Pure Imagination" from Willy Wonka & the Chocolate Factory.
+The band is also known for interspersing snippets of songs by other artists into their own as a form of homage; notable examples include "Redemption Song" by Bob Marley, "Ring of Fire" by Johnny Cash, "Lilac Wine" by James Shelton (as made famous by Jeff Buckley and Elkie Brooks) and "Pure Imagination" from Willy Wonka & the Chocolate Factory.